mapFactory/Submodule-Example/readme.md

-#if uninterested read bottom headers first.
+#If uninterested read headers at the bottom first.
 ##Benefit of this model:

 If repos can have submodules ... users can star individual parts of a repository.